BitPoet/PoetSaml2/README.md

 - FieldtypeRepeater
 - PHP OpenSSL extension

+## Optional

+- ProcessPagesExportImport
+  Only needed for importing profile backups, can be installed when needed.
+If not installed, the "import" will not be visible.

 ## Description

 This modules implements a SAML2 service provider.
 This means you can let an external